romankh3/movietracking/PULL_REQUEST_TEMPLATE.md

-Isssue Number, if issue exists.
+Issue Number, if it exists.

 Description about changes, which done.